-This post covers the top things to do in Budapest in March (updated for 2020), including nighttime activities, free things to do, and family-friendly options.
+This post covers the top things to do in Budapest in March, including nighttime activities, free things to do, and family-friendly options.

 Be sure to read our master post on things to do in Budapest for even more ideas.

 March is a great time to visit Budapest.
 While the weather is still a bit cold, but it’s warming up and there’s plenty to do inside as well.

 We’ve made a list below of the top 10 things to do in Budapest in March, with a variety of indoor and outdoor activities for you to enjoy.

 March 15th is an important national holiday in Hungary.
 It is the anniversary of the beginning of the 1848 Revolution against the Habsburg oppression.